How to Take Care of a Soccer Ball

 However, if you don’t want to give up on this form of practice then I’ve got good news for you!

-You can buy a soccer ball rebounder, as this nifty piece of gear is a great replacement for your wall and provides even better bounce and spring back capabilities than any section of concrete ever could.
+You can buy a soccer rebounder, as this nifty piece of gear is a great replacement for your wall and provides even better bounce and spring back capabilities than any section of concrete ever could.

 5. Lubricate the valve opening and the needle when inflating